Berkeley-CS61B/website-sp24/labs/lab09/index.md

 - As usual, run `git pull skeleton main`
 - Watch a previous semester's project 3 getting started video [at this link](https://youtu.be/zgdNWICEb_M).
-- Note the name and API have changed slightly, but the bigger picture still applies.
+- The names and API may have changed slightly, but the bigger picture still applies.
 - Understand that project 3 will be a marathon and not a sprint.
-Don't wait until the last minute.
-You and your partner should start thinking about your design NOW.
+Don't wait until the last minute. **You and your partner should start thinking about your design NOW.**
 - Read over Phase 1 of the [project 3 spec](../../proj/proj3/index.md).

 In the first half of this lab, you will learn some basic